 - D-aspartic Acid - This amino acid may directly stimulate the release of testosterone in patients who are deficient.

-- Fenugreek - Fenugreek help promote health testosterone levels by improving testosterone conversion by acting as a 5 alpha reductase inhibitor.
+- Fenugreek - Fenugreek help promotes healthy testosterone levels by improving testosterone conversion by acting like a 5 alpha-reductase inhibitor.

 What to do Next

 Testosterone replacement therapy is a safe and effective way to improve many symptoms associated with low testosterone such as weight gain, fatigue, and decreased libido.

 Using TRT appropriately means you need to have the right dose as well as the right route of administration for your body.